About the Journal

 Nicotine & Tobacco Research is the official journal of the Society for Research on Nicotine and Tobacco.
 The papers in the journal focus primarily on the neurobiology, psychology, epidemiology, and issues concerned with tobacco policy and public health related to tobacco use and dependence.
 The journal also focuses on clinical aspects of the subject particularly with regard to interventions employed in tobacco cessation.

 All material to be considered for publication in Nicotine & Tobacco Research should be submitted in electronic form via ScholarOne Manuscripts, the journal's online submission site.

 If you experience any problems during the online submission process please consult the Author's User Guide, which provides detailed submission instructions on how to submit your paper.
-Alternatively, please contact the journal's editorial office, who will be pleased to assist you.
+Alternatively, please contact the journal's Managing Editor, who will be pleased to assist you.